Equity mutual funds

 Fixed-income funds try to provide you stable, passive income — not a big windfall.
 They're a good choice if you're nearing retirement and can't afford to have your portfolio plummet in the next few years.

-Bond funds don’t invest in company stock but in government and corporate debt.
+Bond funds are mutual funds that don’t invest in company stock but rather in government and corporate debt.
 A bond is essentially a loan, with you collecting the interest.
 The rate of return usually isn't stellar, but it's better than leaving your money in your bank account.

-You can also find funds that focus on specific types of debt, like municipal bond funds, corporate bond funds, mortgage funds and foreign bond funds.
+You can also find fixed-income mutual funds that focus on specific types of debt, such as:

-Another big category, money market funds invest in reliable short-term debt, like U.S. Treasury bonds or certificates of deposit.
+Another type of fixed-income mutural fund is a money market fund.
+These funds invest in reliable short-term debt, like U.S. Treasury bonds or certificates of deposit.
 They aim to be some of the safest investments around.

 Meanwhile, high-yield or "junk" bond funds pick up debt from borrowers who are at risk of defaulting on their loans.
 You'll get more money in interest for accepting the danger.

-If you don't want to go hard on any of these strategies, that's OK too.
-There's a middle ground.
+If you don't want to go hard on any of these strategies, there's a middle ground with hybrid mutual funds.

 Blended funds are equity funds that go for a mix of growth and value stocks.
 If you want reliable payouts too, growth-and-income funds and equity-income funds target strong stocks that also give good dividends.